Geuthur/aa-taxsystem/README.md

   - Member Tracking
     - Check Member is registred in Auth
     - Check Member is Alt Char
+    - See Members as Missing when they leave the Corporation
   - Payment System
     - Allocate User from Member Tracking
     - Automatic Payment Tracking